MacMusic | PcMusic | 440 Software | 440 Forums | 440TV | Zicos

 Macworld

-The AirTag from Apple is a compact tracking device that offers precise locating ability.
+Apple’s AirTag is a compact tracking device that can be attached to personal items to make it easy to find them.
 Unlike a GPS tracker, which requires cell service and may drain a battery quickly, an AirTag relies on the distributed Find My network of iPhones, iPads, and Macs that hundreds of millions of people around the world carry with them, and uses Bluetooth LE to send a signal to other devices.

-While there are a thousand positive and legitimate ways to use an AirTag, it can be abused to let someone track you without your knowledge, potentially exposing you to a dangerous situation.
+While there are a thousand positive and legitimate ways to use an AirTag, unfortunately, AirTags have been used to track people without their knowledge.
 For example, back in December 2021, the York regional police department in Canada announced that AirTags were being placed in hidden areas of target cars parked in public, and then tracked to the driver’s residence, where the cars are stolen while parked in the driveway.
 In another incident, a woman claimed that she found an AirTag hidden in her wheel well after her iPhone alerted her to an AirTag moving with her.
 State governments in New York and Pennsylvania have issued warnings about the misuse of AirTags and similar tracking devices.

 Incidents like this are rare (at the time, York police said there had been five AirTag-involved thefts out of 2,000 in the region).
 Apple has put some safeguards in place so that an iPhone, iPad, and AirTag provide varying alerts and information if the owner who paired the AirTag with their iPhone or iPad isn’t nearby.
 There are tools built into the iPhone to find and disable AirTags as well as an Android app that will scan for AirTags nearby.
 This is why you may have seen a warning that an AirTag has been detected near you.